 Yet to the intent that ye may perceive clearly that he is plainly of Luther's heresy that the Sacrament of the Altar is very bread still, ye shall understand that whereas I in my Dialogue rehearse Luther's heresies, and among others this heresy that I now speak of, Tyndale in his Answer affirmeth Luther's heresy for good and true, 5 saying, "That that is broken, and that the priest eateth with his teeth-is it not bread?
 What is it else?"
+And after those words, he goeth forth in jesting and mocking, God

-And after those words, he goeth forth in jesting and mocking, God wot, full like himself.
-And soon after, in another place, he saith (in defense of Luther's 10 heresy), because he would have folk set less thereby and have less reverence thereunto, "It were a perilous case if men and women touched it, because the pope hath not oiled them."
+And after those words, he goeth forth in jesting and more wot, full like himself.

+And soon after, in another place, he saith (in defense of Luther's heresy), because he would have folk set less thereby and have less reverence thereunto, "It were a perilous case if men and women touched it, because the pope hath not oiled them."

 And afterward he saith, "At Oxford, about the sacrament was no small question of late days, whether it were bread or none-some affirming 15 that the flour with long lying in water was turned into starch."

-More What a cankered mind this heretic hath... there can, I trow, no man doubt that heareth what foolish gauds he deviseth upon it of his own frantic head.
-For if ever there were any such foolish 20 fantasy spoken there... it was by himself and one or two wretched fellows of his own sect, sitting and blaspheming God upon their But now shall ye yet more plainly see to what point he goeth 25 about to bring you.
-Tyndale It is the sacrament of Christ's body and blood, and Christ calleth it the new and everlasting testament in his blood, and commandeth that we should "so do" in the "remembrance" of him... that his body was 30 broken and his blood shed for our sins.
+What a cankered mind this heretic hath there can, I trow, no man doubt that heareth what foolish gauds he deviseth upon it of his own frantic head.
+For if ever there were any such foolish 20 fantasy spoken there it was by himself and one or two wretched fellows of his own sect, sitting and blaspheming God upon their ale bench.
+But now shall ye yet more plainly see to what point he goeth about to bring you.
+25 Tyndale It is the sacrament of Christ's body and blood, and Christ calleth it the new and everlasting testament in his blood, and commandeth that we should "so do" in the "remembrance" of him that his body was that we should "so do" in the "remembrance" of him... that his body was broken and his blood shed for our sins.
 And Paul commandeth thereby to show or preach the Lord's death.
 They say not pray to it, neither put any faith therein.
-For I may not believe in the sacrament, but I must believe the sacrament, that it is a true sign, and it true that is signified thereby (which is the only worshipping of the sacrament; if ye give it other worship, ye plainly dishonor it)- as I may not believe in Christ's church, but believe Christ's church, that the doctrine which they preach of Christ is true.
+For I may not believe in the sacrament, but I must believe the sacrament, that it is a true sign, and it true that is signified thereby (which is the only worshipping of the 35 sacrament; if ye give it other worship, ye plainly dishonor it)as I may not believe in Christ's church, but believe Christ's church, that the doctrine which they preach of Christ is true.
 If ye have any other doctrine... teach us a reason, and lead us in light, and we will follow.